-- 1. The NJROTC Nationals are sponsored by NSTC, supported by the Navy League and managed by national event management company, Sports Network International, Inc. (SNI).
+- 1. The NJROTC Nationals are sponsored by NSTC, supported by the Navy League and managed by national event manager, Sports Network International, Inc. (SNI).
 As the Event Manager, SNI is responsible for organizing the competition.
-This includes but is not limited to: setting up the rules & procedures, scoresheets, training judges, formulation of maps and competition schedules, providing competition T-shirts and medallions to all competitors, on-site event management as well as post-event scoring packages for all competing units. - 2.
+This includes but is not limited to: providing rules & procedures, scoresheets, training judges, maps & competition schedules, providing competition T-shirts and medallions to all competitors, on-site event management as well as post-event scoring packages for all competing units. - 2.
 Much of the on-site, advanced groundwork for the NJROTC Nationals will be handled by NSTC HQ.
 As the hosts, their responsibilities will include but not be limited to: assistance / coordination of billeting and meals, obtaining judges, and local ROTC/JROTC and base support, as well as local transportation needed for teams.
 They are also the final word on any regulations in use for the competition. - 3.
 Sports Network International of Florida has been the Event Manager for the Navy Nationals for over 20 years and has hosted the venerable National High School Drill Team Championships for nearly double that.
 SNI works to assist you in attending the Navy Nationals 24/7 to help you make your trip organized, safe and successful.
 Pre-event, SNI maintains the on-line entry, paperwork & finances system known as "MyTeam".
 This system allows you to download, submit and then track required paperwork, finances and most other items needed to attend.
 For the Navy Nationals, this site becomes active on December 15th as most every attending team is not nominated to attend until well after that date.
 However, we leave everything posted from the previous event as little changes annually to allow you to plan. - 4.
+Obviously the Covid virus will likely impact rules in place, procedures and permissions up to and including how the meet is hosted.
+Any changes/limitations put in place to deal with this by NJROTC HQ will be sent under separate cover directly to each attending and competing school cover to the kickoff. - 5.
 Post-event constructive comments/criticisms/suggestions are encouraged through your Area Managers or directly through SNI!
 Many of the improvements made to the event annually have been done through the insight of cadets, parents and instructors actually "in the trenches" of the Navy Nationals event.